cltc-berkeley/LROSecurity/2-Common Cybersecurity Controls.md

 *   _File-based encryption_ allows an organization or individual to encrypt a specific file or folder to add additional security to that item.
 This form of encryption may be particularly useful for protecting sensitive files like HR documents, financial statements, or strategic plans.
 However, keep in mind that sharing encrypted files with others can pose challenges because the recipient of the file will need a password or key to decrypt the file..
 Nevertheless, when transferring sensitive files between devices, it is highly recommended to transfer them in an encrypted state.
 Encrypted files can sometimes create challenges for an organization and its partners.
 To relieve some of these challenges, organizations can migrate to cloud-based storage for sensitive materials, where files are encrypted by default and access to those files can be easily customized.
 *   _End-to-end encryption_ ("E2E") applies specifically to digital communications, and ensures that only the recipients and senders of messages can see and read those messages.
 For anyone else (including owners of messaging platforms and potential attackers wishing to intercept messages), the data will appear encrypted.
 Some of the most common E2E messaging apps are Signal, Whatsapp, and iMessage.
 Note that email is not encrypted by default.
 While communications applications encrypted with end-to-end encryption are excellent for securing communications about sensitive topics, they can create problems for some organizational processes (like discovery in legal proceedings) that require third-party access to previous communications.

-#### Access Management {#access-management}
+### Access Management

 Merely encrypting data is not always enough to keep it "secure."
 While encrypted devices are generally safe from the prying eyes of outsiders, there are plenty of internal risks posed by data sharing within organizations or between partners.
 For example, it would be disastrous if all employees were able to view each other's HR files.
 Similarly, a strategic planning document shared with a close partner organization could be passed along inappropriately to a third party.
 Access management can help to address these internal risks.
 Access management is the process of reviewing who within an organization has access to different resources, and setting clear "permissions" (or technical abilities) that restrict or grant access for each employee to the appropriate resources.
 Access management is particularly important for organizations with cloud-based storage, since cloud services make it very easy to share documents inside and outside of an organization.
 Many cloud services provide administrators with easy ways to manage access across their organizations' documents.
-However, fine-grained management of access permissions can take time - it is important to designate ownership of this task to specifi
+However, fine-grained management of access permissions can take time - it is important to designate ownership of this task to specific individuals in your organization to ensure access controls are regularly refreshed.